VictoriaShalabaeva/Visit-Moscow/README.md

 ### Bugs

-1. A contact form did not work, no email was recieved on a private email account.
+1. A contact form did not work, no email was received on a private email account.

    The JavaScript code was checked thoroughly and no mistake was detected.